tullebulle/scaleModels/lab_notebook.md

 5. Uniform clock rates should result in more consistent logical clock progression across machines

 These hypotheses will be tested and analyzed after running the experiments.

+## Experimental Observations

+(This section will be filled in after running the experiments)